itsabalkhail/HexaWalk-Robot/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License

-This project is open source and available under the MIT License.

-## 👥 Credits

-Developed for educational and robotics learning purposes.

-## 📞 Support

-For questions or issues:
-- Check the troubleshooting section above
-- Review Arduino documentation
-- Test with simple servo examples first

 ---

 **Note**: This code is optimized for Tinkercad simulation but works equally well on physical Arduino hardware.